 Why work towards gender equality in a complex context such as Syria?
 Does gender equality matter at the moment amidst all the bloodshed, violence, conflict and revolt against the authoritarianism of all warring sides in Syria?
 The simple answer is yes.
 Peace, justice and liberation cannot exist without challenging existing power structures, or without the participation of all concerned sides.
 The imbalance in the gender power structure in Syria is critical.
-Before the uprising, gender inequality was embedded in government policies in the public sphere, as well as in local perceptions and the practices of reliaion, norms and traditions within the private sphere (the family unit).
+Before the uprising, gender inequality was embedded in government policies in the public sphere1, as well as in local perceptions and the practices of religion, norms and traditions within the private sphere (the family unit)2.
 The uprising and the civil society space it opened up has allowed the issue of gender equality to be raised and promoted; however, this concept has also been strongly contested given the rise of "uncivil" actors, i.e. those with agendas considered contrary to the values

-1. For instance, there was much gender discrepancy in decision-making roles at work.
+- 1. For instance, there was much gender discrepancy in decision-making roles at work.
 Furthermore, the personal status law discriminates against women in several aspects, ranging from early marriage, to punishments for honor crimes, to inheritance.
-For further detail, please see the link to updates to the Convention on the Elimination of All Forms of Discrimination against Women for Syria att: http:// tbinternet.ohchr.org/ layouts/TreatyBodyExternal/Countries.aspx?CountryCode=SYR&Lang=EN of pluralism, tolerance, inclusion, equality and democracy.
+For further detail, please see the link to updates to the Convention on the Elimination of All Forms of Discrimination against Women for Syria att: http://tbinternet.ohchr.org/layouts/TreatyBodyExter-nal/Countries.aspx?CountryCode=SYR&Lang=EN - 2.
+The undermining of women in the private sphere and men's dominance of women while limiting women's role to the domestic function has not changed.
+For more information, see: Ghazawi et. al, 2015, which highlights women's peace activism in Syria post-2011.

+of pluralism, tolerance, inclusion, equality and democracy.
 While some women have assumed a more active role in the public sphere, others have had to deal with warlords who use women's bodies as war tools and seek to limit their agency and voice by claiming this as "Awra" (a source of shame).
-This is especially the case in areas controlled by extremist groups like Al-Nusra and Daesh, or the Islamic State in Irag and Syria (ISIS).
-However, it is not just extremist groups that have caused a great leap backwards for aender equality in Syria.
+This is especially the case in areas controlled by extremist groups like Al-Nusra and Daesh, or the Islamic State in Iraq and Syria (ISIS).
+However, it is not just extremist groups that have caused a great leap backwards for gender equality in Syria.
 Gender inequality continues to be enforced by negative stereotyping of women and by a lack of women's input.
 This is true within even the most progressive groups, let alone those considered to be "moderate".
 Accordingly, it is important to investigate and challenge the discourse on women in Svria.